avinashbarnwal/avinashbarnwal.github.io/_posts/2024-10-05-langchain_generative_ai.md

 ```

 **Conclusion**
-This is overview about LangChain which can be used to build the applications using LLMs.
-We also shared the concept about agents and how it can be used.
-There are lot more concepts about improving the applications using LangChain such as how to optimize memory so that we can be selective about the summaries of the conversations.
+This is an overview of LangChain, which can be used to build applications using LLMs.
+We also shared the concept of agents and how they can be used.
+There are a lot more concepts about improving applications using LangChain, such as how to optimize memory so that we can be selective about the summaries of the conversations.
 I hope you had fun reading this article.

 **References**
 [1] https://towardsdatascience.com/a-gentle-intro-to-chaining-llms-agents-and-utils-via-langchain-16cd385fca81